Conference Introduction

 Speaker

-Professor of Peking University
+Professor of Wuhan University of Technology

 The 2025 Chinese Flexible and Printed Electronics Symposium